bookofproofs/bookofproofs.github.io/_sources/history/ancient-world/bryson.md

 title: Bryson Of Heraclea
 born: -450
 died: -390
-keywords: Bryson, Socrates, Squaring the Circle, Matrices, Linear Algebra, Self-Organizing, Fast Fourier Transform
+keywords: bryson,bryson
-description: Bryson, a Greek mathematician, contributed to the problem of squaring the circle & developed matrices and linear algebra.
-He invented the FFT & computations, and wrote many texts.
+description: Bryson was a Greek mathematician who was probably a pupil of Socrates and contributed to the problem of squaring the circle.
 references: bookofproofs$6909
-contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs,@ChatGPT
+contributors: @J-J-O'Connor,@E-F-Robertson,bookofproofs

 ---